NeilJustice/FileRevisor/README.md

 FileRevisor `rename-directories` mode renames directories in a specified directory matching a specified regular expression. `--recurse` can be specified to rename directories in and below a specified directory.

-Shown in this screenshot is `filerevisor rename-directories` renaming directories with name `directory` to new name `new_directory_name` in the current directory:
+Here is `filerevisor rename-directories` in action:

 ![rename-directories](Screenshots/rename-directories.png)